uhi22/Ioniq28Investigations/EPCU_ElectronicPowerControlUnit/readme.md

 - two in parallel in each branch
 - controlled via the 6-pin connector CN201
 - temperature sensor R146 at CN201 pins 5 (black) and 6 (orange), with ~12k at room temperature.
 - temperature sensor R147 at CN200 pins 2 (red) and 3 (gray), with ~12k at room temperature.
+This is the temperature on PCAN 0x523 byte 2 and also byte 3.
+The red wire sits at ~3.3V at room temperature, and when applying 100k additional pull-down, the temperature on CAN increases from 21°C to 24°C.
 - voltage probing via CN200 pin 1 (white, ground) and 4 (violet, 12V)
 - low voltage ground is directly the aluminium case